Skip to main content

 Fuel Cost Calculator FAQ

-How do I calculate fuel cost for a trip?
+How do I compare better fuel economy on the same trip?

 Mathematical Reference Note